 Cycads in particular are an extraordinary remnant of the dinosaur era with their leathery fronds and short, stout trunks.
 They live for decades and the Australian species are mostly found in dry eucalypt forest habitats as their waxy leaves are adapted well to surviving with minimal amounts of water.

 Ferns always conjure up images of cool, shady, moist habitats and are perfect for such situations in the garden.
-They tend to be rather shallow-rooted plants that will suffer under prolonged dry conditions so protection from hot afternoon sun is particularly important.
+They tend to be rather shallow-rooted plants that will suffer under prolonged dry conditions so protection from hot sun is particularly important.
 Ferns will also benefit greatly from organic mulches such as leaf litter that will gradually rot down to provide a slow release source of nutrition.